RamenVentures/Operating-Manual/README.md

 6. Does this vision look like a moonshot?
 7. Could this be the future?
 8. Is something exceptional? (team, traction, or technology)
 9. Are they "Pre-Seed"?
-(Problem, Target Users, Team, MVP)
-  - Have they found Problem/Market Fit?
+  - Have they picked a problem and initial market?
   - Have they launched their MVP?
-  - Does their MVP have customers?
+  - Does their MVP have users?
 (10+?)
   - Does their team have the ability to build, and maintain their product in-house?

 #### Requirements